 Any Tasmania itinerary or route guide will probably suggest you take around 10 days to explore this part of Australia.
 I think 10 days is a pretty good time frame to see most of the highlights, but 2 days more or less would be fine as well.

-If you want to explore Tasmania deeper and head towards all the far corners, I would recommend going at least 15 to 18 days.
 This gives you also more time to get out of the car for a day hike or even a multiple-day hike.

 What to do in Tasmania